 Solana Beach home prices are not only among the most expensive in California, but Solana Beach real estate also consistently ranks among the most expensive in America.

-Solana Beach is a decidedly white-collar city, with fully 94.99% of the workforce employed in white-collar jobs, well above the national average.
+Solana Beach is a decidedly white-collar city, with fully 94.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Solana Beach is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Solana Beach who work in management occupations (15.77%), sales jobs (14.62%), and food service (8.82%).
+There are especially a lot of people living in Solana Beach who work in sales jobs (17.61%), management occupations (14.52%), and business and financial occupations (8.80%).

 Also of interest is that Solana Beach has more people living here who work in computers and math than 95% of the places in the US.

-Solana Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Solana Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Solana Beach is a somewhat ethnically-diverse city.
+Solana Beach is a very ethnically-diverse city.
 The people who call Solana Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Solana Beach residents report their race to be White, followed by Asian.
 Solana Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.36% of the city’s residents.
-Important ancestries of people in Solana Beach include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 15.26% of the city’s residents.
+Important ancestries of people in Solana Beach include Irish, English, Italian, and Swedish.

 The most common language spoken in Solana Beach is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.